Skip to content

 Link to this section

-Here’s a summary of some of the most common errors and the type of errors that can occur.
+Here’s a summary of the most common error types.

 Authentication errors